AdaCore/training_material/courses/ada_essentials/140_access_types/03-access_types_usage.rst

 .. code:: Ada

    declare
-      type Acc is access all Integer;
+      type Acc is access Integer;
       V : Acc;
    begin
       if V = null then